-China’s top airship scientist promoted program to watch the world from above
+China’s Top Airship Scientist Promoted Program to Watch the World From Above

 He has helped design jet fighters, developed expertise in stealth materials, won prizes for his work from the Chinese military and was a vice president of Beihang University before deciding to return to research and teaching.
 He also sat on an advisory committee to the now-disbanded General Armaments Department of the People’s Liberation Army, according to his biography on the Beihang University website.

 Chinese strategists see near space as an arena of deepening great-power rivalry, where China must master the new materials and technologies needed to establish a firm presence, or risk being edged out.
 That anxiety has deepened as relations with the United States have soured under Xi Jinping, China’s resolutely nationalist leader.
 Near space, Chinese analysts argue, offers a potentially useful alternative to satellites and surveillance planes, which may become vulnerable to detection, blocking or attacks.
 Near space “is a major sphere of competition between the 21st century military powers,” Shi Hong, a Chinese military commentator, wrote in a current affairs journal last year.
 “Whoever gains the edge in near space vehicles will be able to win more of the initiative in future wars.”

 Until recently, China’s long-distance high-altitude balloon flights drew little attention, perhaps partly a testament to their success in staying off the radars of foreign governments.